Sagarshresti18/voice.assistant/README.md

 # Voice Assistant Project

 An intelligent voice-controlled assistant that understands natural language commands and provides helpful responses through speech recognition and text-to-speech technologies.
+Big aim on this project
+contribute and make this project successful

 ## 📄 License